 Concordia University Texas is a private, coeducational institution of liberal arts and sciences offering undergraduate and graduate degrees.
-Concordia also offers an Accelerated Degree Program for part-time students and adult returning students.
+Concordia also offers an Adult Degree Program for part-time students and returning students, and online degree programs.

 Founded in 1926, Concordia is under the auspices of The Lutheran Church – Missouri Synod; all faiths are welcome.

 Concordia's main campus is located on 389 acres in Northwest Austin.
-Concordia has four other university centers in San Antonio, Houston and Fort Worth and central Austin.
+Concordia has three other university centers in San Antonio, Fort Worth and central Austin.

 Concordia is accredited by the Southern Association of College and Schools Commission on Colleges (SACSCOC).

 Concordia offers 26 undergraduate majors in four colleges: Business, Education, Liberal Arts, and Science, as well as a Master of Education and Master of Business Administration graduate degrees.

 Approximately 2,500 students; 60% female, 40% male.